MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-04-26-adapter-analytics-using-analytics-and-dashdb-analytics-service.md

 ## Creating and running R script to plot adapter analytics charts in dashDB

 - Choose NETWORKTRANSACTION table and click on Browse Data tab to see that all the adapter calls sent from Mobile Analytics is available here in columns like ADAPTERNAME, PROCEDURENAME etc.
-- Click on Analytics > R Scripts.
+- Click on **Analytics > R Scripts**.
 Click on + to add an R script.
 Under the Script area add your R script and Save/Submit the same as below.
  	![R script]({{site.baseurl}}/assets/blog/2017-04-26-adapter-analytics-using-analytics-and-dashdb-analytics-service/r-script-screen.png)

 ## R Script to plot number of adapter requests